 Magnetization of Cu$_5$SbO$_6$ in an applied magnetic field oriented parallel ($\boldsymbol{H}_{ab}$) and perpendicular ($\boldsymbol{H}_{c^*}$) to the honeycomb plane was measured using a Quantum Design MPMS 3 vibrating-sample magnetometer.
-The temperature dependence was measured from $T = 2$ to 400 K with $H = 100$ Oe whereas the field dependence was measured from $H = 0$ to $7\times10^4$ Oe at $T = 2$ and 120 K. For both field directions, a sample with mass 9.48 mg was aligned and attached to a quartz rod whose magnetization was measured separately under the same conditions.
+The temperature dependence was measured from $T = 2$ to 400 K with $H = 100$ Oe, whereas the field dependence was measured from $H = 0$ to $7\times10^4$ Oe at $T = 2$ and 120 K. For both field directions, an aligned crystal sample (see inset of Fig. \ref{xray}(a)) with mass 9.48~mg was attached to a quartz rod whose magnetization was measured separately under the same conditions.

-Magnetic excitations were investigated with inelastic neutron scattering (INS) techniques.
+Magnetic excitations were investigated with INS techniques.
 INS experiments in zero magnetic field were performed using the cold-neutron time-of-flight (TOF) disk-chopper spectrometer BL14 (AMATERAS) \cite{Nakajima2011} at Japan Proton Accelerator Research Complex and the double-focusing triple-axis (TA) spectrometer BT-7 \cite{Lynn2012} at NIST Center for Neutron Research.
+For both spectrometers, due to the unavailability of large single crystals, crystal samples with mosaicity were employed rather than genuine powder samples to effectively avoid stacking-fault issues.
+Powder averaging for the TOF data was done later using the \textsc{ustusemi} software \cite{Inamura2013}.
 At AMATERAS, a sample of mass $\sim2$ g was loaded in an aluminum can and cooled down to 4 K using a closed cycle $^4$He cryostat.